RobSis/zsh-reentry-hook/README.md

 If that happens, you're still in the folder, but you can no longer list files, go to parent directory, etc.

-As a work-around, you have to change to some non-deleted folder and than change back (or `cd .`).
+As a work-around, you have to change to some non-deleted folder and then change back (or `cd .`).

 This plugin does that for you automatically!